IVOMEC Pour-On for CattleThis page contains information on IVOMEC Pour-On for Cattle for veterinary use.

 Use dosing equipment (applicator, draw-off tubing, cap with stem) compatible with IVOMEC Pour-On (ivermectin topical solution).
 Other dosing equipment may be incompatible, resulting in locking, incorrect dosage and leakage.
 Follow the dosing equipment manufacturer’s directions for adjusting the dose and proper use and maintenance of the dosing equipment.
 Connect the dosing applicator and the draw-off tubing to the container as follows:

 ● Attach the open end of the draw-off tubing to an appropriate dosing applicator.
 Attach draw-off tubing to the cap with the stem.
 Replace the shipping cap with the cap having the draw-off tubing.
 Gently prime the dosing applicator, checking for leaks.

 ● When the interval between uses of the applicator gun is expected to exceed 12 hours, disconnect the gun, draw-off tubing and cap with stem from the product container, empty the product from the gun and tubing back into the product container and replace the shipping cap.

 Studies conducted in the U.S.A. have demonstrated the safety margin for ivermectin.
 Based on plasma levels, the topically applied formulation is expected to be at least as well tolerated by breeding animals as is the subcutaneous formulation which had no effect on breeding performance.

 Keep this and all drugs out of the reach of children.

-The Material Safety Data Sheet (MSDS) contains more detailed occupational safety information.
-To report adverse effects, obtain an MSDS or for assistance, contact Merial at 1-888-637-4251.
+The Safety Data Sheet (SDS) contains more detailed occupational safety information.
+To report suspected adverse drug events, for technical assistance, or to obtain a copy of the Safety Data Sheet (SDS), contact Boehringer Ingelheim Animal Health USA Inc. at 1-888-637-4251.

 KEEP AWAY FROM HEAT, SPARKS, OPEN FLAME, AND OTHER SOURCES OF IGNITION.